Hip-hop based education

 Hip-hop based education (HHBE) refers to the use of hip-hop, especially rap songs and lyrics, as curricular resources.

-Integrating hip-hop into academic curriculum gives youth more interest in education and promotes literacy.
+Integrating hip-hop into the academic curriculum gives youth more interest in education and promotes literacy.
 HHBE advocates believe that hip-hop can be used in classrooms to inspire youth to be agents of social and political change.
 Bringing hip-hop in to educational environments to connect with today's youth is becoming a popular approach that some teachers are deciding to take.

 The implementation of hip-hop into curriculum promotes cultural relevance to non-white children, affirmation of urban identities, and deeper learning through connection with something relevant to primitive cultures.